sfi0zy/street-monochrome/README.md

 #### 0V (vintage base)

 This style turns off the `sharpen` module and uses the `contrast equalizer` to add some blur to the image.
 Not much, but enough to make the modern oversharpened image look more natural.
 If you don't have the AA filter on the sensor and want to make images look softer - this base is for you.

+*Tip: If you have an old computer and it has troubles working with these modules in real time - consider editing/retouching the photos first and enabling the base styles later.*

 ### Step 1.
 Look.